10 Things to do in Bali When it Rains

 With minimum equipment, anyone can do this and since it is a soft dive system all you need to explore is the unique Seawalker helmet.

-When you arrive all you need to do it get changed into your swimmers and your guide will take you our to the Seawalker station.
+When you arrive all you need to do is get changed into your swimmers and your guide will take you to the Seawalker station.
 Once in the water, you go down the stairs to the bottom of the sea and the instructions will accompany you.
-Once of the best features is that you will be able to breath just like you do on the surface and you can wear glasses or contact lenses.
+One of the best features is that you will be able to breathe just like you do on the surface and you can wear glasses or contact lenses.

 9. Museum Tours

-There’s a wide range of museums throughout the island that give you and insight into Bali’s rich history.
-Most of Bali’s museums and galleries are centred in Ubud, and offer a range of creative art in the form of paintings, textiles and woodcarving.
+There’s a wide range of museums throughout the island that gives you an insight into Bali’s rich history.
+Most of Bali’s museums and galleries are centred in Ubud and offer a range of creative art in the form of paintings, textiles and woodcarving.
 For something a little bit different, we recommend Blanco Renaissance Museum in Ubud.
-The Blanco Renaissance Museum was the home of the late, Don Antonio Blanco, houses unique contemporary collections surrounded by a lush garden.
+The Blanco Renaissance Museum was the home of the late, Don Antonio Blanco, which houses unique contemporary collections surrounded by a lush garden.
 The grounds also include a fine restaurant and tours are held daily.

 10. Jewellery Course

-Jewellery and silver making is engrained is Balinese heritage and culture, with many notable studios and workshops on the island.
-Many places will let you observe the process of local artist and offer courses and brief workshops.
+Jewellery and silver making is engrained in Balinese heritage and culture, with many notable studios and workshops on the island.
+Many places will let you observe the process of local artists and offer courses and brief workshops.

 We thoroughly enjoyed a class at Chez Monique in Ubud, in which you can create your own unique piece.
 Classes usually take about 4 hours and there is staff to help you in the design and creation process.
 You can also visit their showroom for inspiration.

 We thought that we would add 1 more in: try a sunset drink at Ku De Ta, Potato Head or Old Man’s at Canggu.
-Yes it might be raining but these places all have under cover areas where you can relax with your mates and have a few cocktails and watch the sunset.
-Yes it may be rainy and overcast but it’s worth it just for the great vibe and stylish ambiance.
-Stay there for dinner once the sun goes down, listen to some relaxed music, grab another drink and enjoy some fabulous cuisine.
+Yes, it might be raining but these places all have undercover areas where you can relax with your mates and have a few cocktails and watch the sunset.
+Yes, it may be rainy and overcast but it’s worth it just for the great vibe and stylish ambience.
+Stay there for dinner once the sun goes down, listen to some relaxing music, grab another drink and enjoy some fabulous cuisine.